submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### New features

+* Submariner now has partial support for IPv6 and dual-stack environments.
+The following aspects are currently not supported:
+  * Globalnet
+  * VXLAN cable driver
+  * Wireguard cable driver
+  * Gateway LoadBalancer

 ### Other changes

 * Fixed an issue with Globalnet that caused global ingress IPs for services to be re-allocated on restart of the Globalnet controller pod.